Skip to main content

 Additional Tabs

-Plugins can "attach" a custom view to a core NetBox model by registering it with register_model_view().
+Plugins can "attach" a custom view to a NetBox model by registering it with register_model_view().
 To include a tab for this view within the NetBox UI, declare a TabView instance named tab, and add it to the template context dict:

 from dcim.models import Site